Parable of a Pharisee and a Tax Collector

 Jesus contrasts two different attitudes in this parable.
 Jesus makes the parable even more interesting by using unexpected characters to represent the attitudes.

-In this parable an incorrect attitude of pride was displayed by a Pharisee even though Pharisees were held in high religious regard by the people of the day.
+In this parable, a Pharisee displayed an incorrect attitude of pride even though Pharisees were held in high religious regard by the people of the day.
 The Pharisees were scholars who studied the Old Testament Scriptures and developed the traditions that governed the Jewish religion of the day.
-Theirs was what Paul later referred to as the “strictest sect” of the Jewish faith (Acts 26:5).
-They were outwardly religious but Jesus often referred to them as hypocrites (Matthew 3:7).
+Later in the New Testament, Paul describes them this way: “The Pharisees obey the laws of the Jewish religion more carefully than any other group of Jewish people.
+Acts 26:5, ICB.
+They were outwardly religious, but Jesus often referred to them as hypocrites (Matthew 3:7).

 Other Scriptures to help in your study: Romans 3:23; 1 John 1:9-10; James 5:16; Proverbs 3:34; James 4:6, 10; 1 Peter 5:5-6